Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Surgical method

-This method is necessary in the case when it is impossible to achieve the elimination of the cause in another way.
-It is not always possible to change the patient's condition with pills alone.
+This method is necessary in cases where it is impossible to eliminate the cause in any other way.
+It is not always possible to change a patient’s condition with pills alone.

-So, one of the most common operations is decompression of the nerve root.
-Decompression is necessary when it is not possible to release it from pressure by physiotherapy or immobilization (as a rule, this happens due to trauma or tumor processes).
+Thus, one of the most common operations is nerve root decompression.
+Decompression is necessary when it is not possible to relieve it from pressure through physical procedures or immobilization (as a rule, this occurs due to injury or tumor processes).

 Prevention and prognosis

-After the end of medical or surgical treatment, it is necessary to exclude the possibility of re-development of the disease, for which the patient is required to comply with the following recommendations:
+After completion of drug or surgical treatment, it is necessary to exclude the possibility of recurrence of the disease, for which the patient is required to comply with the following recommendations:

 • weight loss (carried out as part of reducing the load on the spine and legs);